doctorfree/Asciiville/markdown/asciiville.1.md

 The interactive menu interface provides three types of menu options.
 Some menu selections trigger the execution of a command.
 Other menu selections are used to set the command that would be run when a terminal emulator is selected.
 Finally, some menu selections can be used to toggle preferences like *Fullscreen*, *Use Tmux*, and *Record Tmux Session*.
 Once a command and terminal type have been selected and desired options are set then the command can be executed by selecting the menu entry *Run <command> in <terminal name> Terminal*.

-Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -k` command.
+Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -K` command.

 Asciiville preferences are maintained in `$HOME/.config/asciiville/config`.
 Preferences set in interactive menu mode are preserved over invocations of `asciiville`.
 For example, if a command and terminal were selected in interactive menu mode then those selections will automatically be applied the next time `asciiville` is run.